Powered By Blogger

 Those are guanacos.

 It is a type of camelid, a family of mammals whose New World members include llamas and alpaca.
 The guanaco looks like the product of an unholy union of a llama and an antelope..
 The top half looks pure llama, while the bottom half makes the guanaco run and jump like an antelope or gazelle.
+And, yes, I mean top and bottom, and not front and back.
 Let's take a closer look.

 I don't have any video, unfortunately, but they are amazing.

 But I didn't come here to look at wildlife.
-I can here for the mountains.
+I came here for the mountains.

 It was a cloudy day, so we were not going to get the picture-postcard view of the Three Towers that are the signature feature of this Chilean national park, the Torres Del Paine for which the park is named.